hsutter/babb/README.md

 1. Insert a call to `babb::this_thread.inject_random_failure()` inside each of your custom allocation functions that are allowed to fail by throwing `bad_alloc`, including in any such replacement `operator new` and in any custom allocator's `::allocate` function you are using that can fail.

-2. If your project doesn't already replace global `operator new`, then add `babb_globals.cpp` to your project, which contains replacements for the throwing global `new` functions that add  the above injection calls.
+2. If your project doesn't already replace global `operator new`, then add `new_replacements.cpp` to your project, which contains replacements for the throwing global `new` functions that add  the above injection calls.

 3. Optionally, insert a single call to `babb::shared.set_failure_profile(fail_once_per, max_run_length)` in your `main` function to control the frequency and clustering of failure injection.
 We suggest trying various values for these options.